Creating Logs Alerts

 For example, let's say you used include/exclude filters to search for Elasticsearch slowlogs warnings.

-Clicking on the bell icon creates a new saved query, where filters are transformed into
+Clicking on the bell icon creates a new Alert Rule with the applied query and filters.

-Let's say we want to get notified if the number of slowlog warnings reaches 10 in any 10 minutes.
-Notice that Chart Preview shows the threshold line to help you visualize the threshold value in context.
+Let's say we want to get notified if the number of slowlog warnings reaches 3 in any 10 minutes.
+Notice that Chart Preview shows the threshold line to help you visualize the threshold value in this context.

 The field next to threshold value allows you to easily multiply the threshold and thus has a default value of 1, which is neutral for multiplication.